 Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser.
 National Outreach

 A cat’s personality is largely formulated in the first eight weeks of life.
-Leaving health issues to the veterinarian, here’s what you can do to help your kittens be all that they can be behaviorally.
+Leaving health issues to the veterinarian, here’s what you can do to help your foster kittens be all that they can be behaviorally.

 Your first important task is to provide proper nutrition.
-Since your female feline will lose weight while nursing, allow her to bulk up before giving birth.
-Many savvy cat owners switch their expecting cats back to kitten food to get those extra calories per mouthful.
+Since a mother cat can lose weight while nursing, allow her to bulk up before giving birth.
+Some foster homes switch their pregnant foster cats back to kitten food to get those extra calories per mouthful.
 Studies have shown that a malnourished cat is more irritable with her kittens and provides less mothering.
 Consequently, her kittens will be developmentally delayed, slower to open their eyes, walk and engage in play.
 As they mature, such kittens show poorer learning ability, greater levels of fear and aggression and more anti-social behavior toward other cats.

 No Place like Home

-When setting up a cat nursery, avoid the empty room/sterile box set-up, especially for kittens two- to eight-weeks of age.
+When setting up a foster kitten nursery, avoid the empty room/sterile box set-up, especially for kittens two- to eight-weeks of age.
 Kittens kept in a more complex environment for their first two months are less nervous later in life than those kept in un-stimulating surroundings.
 Provide plenty of sensory stimulation.
 A radio or television can be left on in the room some of the time.
 Flooring can consist of newspapers, old towels, a carpet square, linoleum tile, perhaps even a piece of Astroturf™.
 A small cardboard box for the kittens to crawl on with a hole cut in the side can serve as a den once the kittens are mobile.
 Don’t use fresh produce boxes, though, for they may have been sprayed with harsh pesticides.